From Wikipedia and w3schools

-This type of cookies dies when the browser is closed because they are stored in browser’s memory.
-They’re used for e-commerce websites so user can continue browsing without losing what he put in his cart.
+This type of cookies dies when the browser is closed because they are stored in the browser’s memory.
+They’re used for e-commerce websites so the user can continue browsing without losing what he put in his cart.
 If the user visits the website again after closing the browser these cookies will not be available.
-It is safer, because no developer other than the browser can access them.
+It is safer because no developer other than the browser can access them.

 These cookies do not depend on the browser session because they are stored in a file of browser computer.
 If the user closes the browser and then access the website again then these cookies will still be available.
 The lifetime of these cookies are specified in cookies itself (as expiration time).
 They are less secure.

 Third Party Cookie